 Under particular circumstances, we may return to reviewers for further advice, or we may ask for the opinion of a third reviewer.

 Based on the review reports the editors will make one of the following decisions:

 - The submission is rejected.
 In this case, a written explanation will be provided.

-- The submission is accepted with revisions.
-In this case, the author will have the opportunity to re-submit the paper, after taking into account the comments of the referees and of the editors.
-When the submission is accepted with revisions (B) and the author wants to improve the paper, the editor assigned to that paper will support the author.
+- The submission is accepted with reviews.
+The author will have the opportunity to rework the paper, taking into account the comments of the referees and the editors.
+After the author's revision, the editors will assess the paper and make a final decision on publication.

 - The submission is accepted.